SoftIron/sibench/docs/source/manual.rst

 RBD
 ~~~

-RBD behaviour is a little different than you might expect: Each worker creates
+RBD behaviour is a little different than you might expect: each worker creates
 an RBD image per target, just big enough to hold that worker's share of the
 'objects' for the benchmark.
 All reads and writes that the worker then does are
 within the RBD image.